First-Time Felony Charge: What Actually Happens

 - Talking to police without an attorney. #1 mistake.
 Often irreversible.

 - Not reading their own discovery.
-You know your life — you'll catch things your attorney misses.
+You know your life.
+You'll catch things your attorney misses.

 - Accepting the first plea without investigation.
 First offer is almost never the best.
 Read about how to evaluate a plea deal.